 - Increasing trauma billing efficiency

 Involved, too, are Arizona’s Trauma I Centers which have taken turns to host a one-day face-to-face meeting of trauma program managers around the state.
 These meetings address the Arizona trauma plan priorities – continuing the PI efforts, strengthening injury prevention, supporting utilization of the trauma registry and providing necessary resources on trauma billing.
 Forty people from around the state have participated, which demonstrates the continued importance of this statewide initiative.
 In February 2015, the Arizona Flex Program distributed an EMS needs assessment to better articulate EMS priority needs to BEMSTS and EMS agencies located in a CAH community.
 BEMSTS identified three priority areas: (1) conducting an EMS needs assessment, (2) offering EMS leadership training courses, and (3) supporting EMS financial and operational performance.
 Only four out of the 15 EMS agencies located in a CAH community responded to the request.
 Priorities identified included: need for recruitment and retention, strategic planning, and an EMS needs assessment.

 Please describe how your state Flex Program has enhanced its use of data in the past year.

 The Arizona Flex Program makes sure that all CAHs have access to the Critical Access Hospital Measurement and Performance Assessment System (CAHMPAS).
-In addition, Arizona Flex has created a scaled down version of the CAHFIR.
+In addition, the Arizona Flex Program has created a scaled-down version of the CAHFIR.

 Do you have any hospitals interested in converting to CAH status?: